 Utah divides assets and liabilities equitably – and this does not necessarily mean equally.
 To protect your interests during a divorce, choose an experienced property division attorney in Salt Lake County.
-Draper-based Eric M. Swinyard & Associates, PLLC is dedicated to helping clients navigate the process of dividing debts and assets.
+South Jordan-based Eric M. Swinyard & Associates, PLLC is dedicated to helping clients navigate the process of dividing debts and assets.

 Couples have two types of assets and liabilities: non-marital and marital.
 Non-marital assets and liabilities are those that a spouse owned before the marriage.
 Gifted and inherited assets, even if gifted or inherited during the marriage, are also non-marital property.

 All other assets and debts are marital and are subject to equitable distribution.
 Furthermore, commingled assets that belonged to one spouse before the marriage are usually considered marital assets.

 For example, if the husband had a bank account with $25,000 in it, added his wife’s name to the account, and then used the account to pay marital debts, the account becomes a marital asset that is divided equitably.
 In many cases, simply adding a spouse’s name to an account makes it a marital asset subject to equitable distribution.
 Several factors determine what percentage of each asset is awarded to each spouse.

 Factors Affecting Property Division

 If you and your spouse cannot amicably divide assets and debts, the court will do it for you.
 In most cases, it is better that you come to an agreement on the fair and equitable distribution of property.
 While the court will come to a fair and equitable distribution, you may not get an asset that you want.

 When determining how to divide assets equitably, courts consider:

 - The future needs of each spouse

 - The health and age of each spouse, which includes employability, potential retirement, and business chances after the divorce